Dilbert66/HomeAssistantFiles/README.md

 https://github.com/vpnmaster/homeassistant-custom-components as well as a modified version of the default Home Assistant Alexa component module.

 ** Update **" : added Openmqtt media player module.
-Not fully tested yet
+Tested and working.

 ## Background
 I was using the Broadlink Alexa skill and found it had a tendency to keep